Diana Feliciano and Pete Smith at the University of Aberdeen have been awarded a ScotPEN Wellcome Engagement Award for a project...

 What is SHEFS?

-SHEFS is a global research programme funded by the Wellcome Trust (running from 2017 to 2021) with three country case study sites: the United Kingdom, South Africa and India.
-The project is a multi-partner research consortium led by the London School of Hygiene and Tropical Medicine (LSHTM) in partnership with the University of KwaZulu Natal; University College London; School of Oriental and African Studies (SOAS); Centre for Food Policy at City, the University of London; Food Foundation; University of Aberdeen; Royal Veterinary College; and the Centre for Chronic Disease Control in India.
+SHEFS is a global research programme funded by the Wellcome Trust (running from 2017 to 2023) with three country case study sites: the United Kingdom, South Africa and India.
+The project is a multi-partner research consortium led by the London School of Hygiene and Tropical Medicine (LSHTM) in partnership with the University of KwaZulu Natal; the University College London; the University of Sheffield; the Centre for Food Policy at City, the University of London; the Food Foundation; the University of Aberdeen; the Royal Veterinary College; and the Centre for Chronic Disease Control in India.

 SHEFS is also working with other organisations in this field, in particular the Livestock, Environment and People project (LEAP) led by the Oxford Martin School at the University of Oxford.
 It links to and builds upon several other Wellcome Trust-funded research projects looking at global food systems and health, led by LSHTM and SOAS, including Sustainable and Healthy Diets in India (SAHDI), Palm Oil: Sustainability, Health and Economics (POSHE), and Future Diets and Health (FUDAH).